Bingo-W/Bingo-W.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bin Wu"
+title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-  Hey I am Bin Wu, welcome to my homepage!
+  Hey I am Bin, welcome to my homepage!

  I am a PhD student supervised by Prof. Emine Yilmaz at University College London, affiliated with Web Intelligence of Centre for Artificial Intelligence.
 I also serve as the Bloomberg PhD Fellow, advised by Dr. Edgar Meij.